EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 spectrometer mission EnMAP for urban mapping.

 This tutorial focuses on regression-based unmixing of urban land cover using synthetically mixed training data from spectral libraries.
-Hyperspectral images from the airborne HyMap and the spaceborne EnMAP sensors (here simulated from HyMap), a corresponding spectral library, and reference land cover information are used for different exercises within this tutorial.
+Hyperspectral images from the airborne HyMap sensor and the spaceborne EnMAP mission (here simulated from HyMap), a corresponding spectral library, and reference land cover information are used for different exercises within this tutorial.
 These aim at providing both a theoretical background related to challenges in urban mapping and a hands-on training for working with the EnMAP-Box.